-Research and development costs are charged to the statements of comprehensive income as incurred.
 ASC No. 985-20, "Software - Costs of Software to Be Sold, Leased, or Marketed," requires capitalization of certain software development costs subsequent to the establishment of technological feasibility.
 Based on the Company's product development process, technological feasibility is established upon completion of a working model.
 Costs incurred by the Company between completion of the working model and the point at which the product is ready for general release, have been insignificant.
-Therefore, all research and development costs are expensed as incurred.

-s.
+t.
 Internal use software:

-The Company capitalizes qualifying costs incurred during the application development stage related to software developed for internal-use.
+The Company capitalizes qualifying costs incurred during the application development stage related to software developed for internal-use in accordance with ASC No. 350- 40 "Internal-use Software" ("ASC No. 350- 40").
 These costs are capitalized based on qualifying criteria.
 Such costs are amortized over the software's estimated life of three to five years.
 Costs incurred to develop software applications consist of (a) certain external direct costs of materials and services incurred in developing or obtaining internal-use computer software, and (b) payroll and payroll-related costs for employees who are directly associated with, and who devote time to, the development or implementation of the software.
 Capitalized internal-use software costs are included in property and equipment, net in the consolidated balance sheet.